cfhamlet/os-spage/README.md

 - __http_header__: key-values, server's response HTTP Header as you know.
 - __data__: fetched data, can be flat or compressed html.

 We use dict type to implements Spage.
-A predefined [schema](https://github.com/cfhamlet/os-spage/blob/master/src/os_spage/default_schema.py) can be used for validating
+A predefined [schema](https://github.com/cfhamlet/os-spage/blob/master/src/os_spage/default_schema.py) can be used for validating.

 It is common to write Spage to size-rotate-file, we choice [os-rotatefile](https://github.com/cfhamlet/os-rotatefile.git) as default back-end.

+__Attension__: os-spage should not be used for strict serialization/deserialization purpose, it will lose type info when written, all data will be read as string after all.

 # Install